csebooks/java-programming/content.en/foundation/tools.md

 weight: 6
 ---

-# Java Tools

-Java Development Kit (JDK) tools, providing an overview, purpose, usage examples, and notes for each tool.
+> Java Development Kit (JDK) tools, providing an overview, purpose, usage examples, and notes for each tool.
 These tools are critical for developing, debugging, and managing Java applications, making them valuable for students and developers alike.

-## 1. jdeprscan – Deprecated API Scanner
+## Deprecated API Scanner
 **Hunt Deprecated Dinosaurs**

-### Purpose
 `jdeprscan` analyzes Java code to detect usage of deprecated APIs in JAR or class files, helping developers identify and update outdated code.

 ### Usage